Woody plant encroachment: Carbon sequestration

-Below-ground carbon

 Globally, the soil organic carbon pool is twice as large as the plant carbon pool, making its quantification essential.
-Soil organic carbon makes out two-thirds of total soil carbon.
+Soil organic carbon makes up two-thirds of total soil carbon.
 Comparisons of grasslands, shrublands and forests show that forest and shrubland hold more above-ground carbon, while grasslands boast more soil carbon.
 Generally, herbaceous plants allocate more biomass below-ground than woody plants.
 The impact of woody encroachment on soil organic carbon is found to be dependent on rainfall, with soil organic carbon increasing in dry ecosystems and decreasing in mesic ecosystems under encroachment.
 Degradation of grasslands has in some areas led to the loss of up to 40% of the ecosystem's soil organic carbon.
 An important factor is that under woody plant encroachment the increased photosynthetic potential is largely offset by increased plant respiration and respective carbon losses.
 Moreover, woody encroachment can decrease the water holding capacity of soils, which in turn also implies that CO_{2} runs out more quickly and isn't replaced.
 In tropical savanna soils, most soil organic carbon is derived from grass, not woody plants.
 For example, research in South Africa found that soil organic carbon from tree input matched grass-derived soil organic carbon only after 70 years of fire exclusion, challenging the view that increased tree density leads to SOC improvements.
 Contributing factors vary broadly in different settings, as is also evident in the role of litter.
 Generally, organic carbon in the topsoil can benefit from increased litter under encroachment.
 However, in South Africa woody plant encroachment was found to slow decomposition rates of litter, which took twice the time to decay under woody plant encroachment compared to open savannas.